-Canadian supermarket chain Loblaws recently issued a voluntarily recall of two pancake products – PC Blue Menu Buttermilk Protein mix and Apple Cinnamon Flavour Protein mix.
+Canadian supermarket chain Loblaws in May issued a voluntary recall of two pancake products – PC Blue Menu Buttermilk Protein mix and Apple Cinnamon Flavour Protein mix.
 Both list “lupine pulse flour” as an ingredient.
 Although the ingredient was labeled on the packages, consumers may not be aware that lupine is a legume that belongs to the same plant family as peanut.

 Esposito immediately called Dr. Edmond Chan, head of the allergy clinic at B.C.
 Children’s Hospital, who told her to use the epinephrine auto-injector, and informed her of the relationship between lupine and peanut.
 “He explained that lupine is a well-known allergen in Europe, and that yes, a reaction on first consumption is indeed possible because peanut and lupine are related.”